Reflection positivity and invertible topological phases: Invertible topological field theories and stable homotopy theory

 \begin{example}[] An $n=1$~theory~$F$ with $H_1=SO_1$ is determined by the vector space~$F(\pt_+)$ attached to a point with positive orientation; it is invertible if and only if this vector space is one-dimensional.
 (A one-dimensional vector space is called a \emph{line}.
 A vector space~$V$ is invertible if and only if there exists~$V'$ such that $V\otimes V'\cong \CC$, and this happens if and only if $V$~is a line.)
 In an $n$-dimensional invertible field theory, the vector space attached to any $(n-1)$-dimensional manifold is a line and all correlation functions between nonzero operators are nonzero. \end{example}

-We first explain the transition to stable homotopy theory in the nonextended case, as in Example~\ref{thm:48}.
-The codomain, or target, of a nonextended topological field theory (Definition~\ref{thm:42}) is the ordinary category~$\Vect_{\CC}$ whose objects are complex vector spaces and whose morphisms are linear maps.
-To make it more interesting we allow fermionic states, and so map to the category of super vector spaces.
+We first explain the transition to stable homotopy theory in the non-extended case, as in Example~\ref{thm:48}.
+The codomain, or target, of a non-extended topological field theory (Definition~\ref{thm:42}) is the ordinary category~$\Vect_{\CC}$ whose objects are complex vector spaces and whose morphisms are linear maps.
+To accommodate theories with fermionic states, we use instead the codomain category~$\sVect$ of super vector spaces.
 An invertible theory~$F$ factors through the subcategory~$\sLC$ whose objects are complex super lines\footnote{A $\zt$-graded line is either even or odd, which means the single quantum state is either bosonic or fermionic.} and whose morphisms are invertible linear maps:

 The category~$\sLC$ is a \emph{groupoid}: every morphism is invertible.
 Even more, it is a \emph{Picard groupoid}: every object is invertible under tensor product.
 The main point is that groupoids and Picard groupoids come from topology, as we quickly review.